 Prior to joining Te Rūnanga o Ngāti Rārua, Shane was a senior advisor at Te Pūni Kōkiri.
 Shane has whakapapa to Tainui waka through his iwi of Raukawa me Ngati Koroki-Kahukura and has resided in Te Tauihu for over 40 years.

 Shane holds a number of qualifications including a Masters of Māori and Management and Diploma in Māori Law and Philosophy from Te Wananga o Raukawa.

 Juanita Semmens, Poutuhituhi (Executive Assistant)

 Juanita has recently been appointed to the Poutuhituhi (Executive Assistant) position to the Pouwhakahaere (Chief Executive Officer), after 12 years with Nelson Marlborough Institute of Technology in the Marketing, Customer Excellence Directorate.

 This new role gives Juanita the opportunity to bring her skills and experience into the organisation and to fulfil an aspiration to work for her own.

 Based in Motueka with her husband and tamariki, she is at the flax roots of her community connected to the maunga, awa and Te Āwhina Marae.
 She is excited to serve her whanau, hapu, and iwi.

-Michelle supports both the Governance and Operations of the Rūnanga and is based in Tokomaru House in Wairau.
+Michelle supports the operations of the Rūnanga and is based in Tokomaru House in Wairau.
 Michelle is a specialist in compliance so enjoys the clear cut policy mahi and sees it as vital to realising iwi aspirations.
 This, along with ensuring the success of all staff is what makes Michelle content in her role.

 Michelle James, Accounts & Payroll Clerk